 Just two of these were as follows: a) that a BTP witness claimed that Kat had ran through a barrier and locked herself in the toilet—yet under cross-examination from Kat, the witness had to admit to the Court that there was no barrier, and b) when the Crown Prosecutor asked one of the BTP witnesses whether it was, “unusual for someone to lock the door of the train toilet behind them”, the answer was (of course) no. As Kat concluded, “therefore this accusation that I locked myself in a toilet is utterly ridiculous.”
 CCTV footage submitted by the BTP simply shows Kat boarding the train in the normal way—although further footage does show her later being handcuffed in a way that the Court concluded was inappropriate and unnecessary.

 Following the incident, Kat submitted a formal complaint to BTP about her arrest, detention and subsequent strip search.
-Her complaint to BTP was not upheld and they are now attempting to block Kat from appealing the outcome of the Complaint Investigation Report via the Independent Office of Police Conduct (IOPC)—insisting that it is handled internally.
+Her complaint to BTP was not upheld and they attempted to block Kat from appealing the outcome of the Complaint Investigation Report via the Independent Office of Police Conduct (IOPC)—insisting that it was handled internally.
 Given the comments below, it is not difficult to understand why Kat has no confidence in BTP further handling her complaint, because in spite of the Crown Court upholding Kat’s appeal, BTP continue to justify their treatment of Kat with alarming comments such as:

 "[Kat] said that she was a civil servant, and therefore the way she presented seemed as though she may